 Salary comparison by sex in Mexico

 It is estimated that 61% of those aged between 15 and 64 years in Mexico have a paid job.
-Chances of getting a higher-paying job increase if one has a university degree.
+The chances of getting a higher-paying job increase with a university degree.

 Graduates are determined to have 14-17% higher wages than their peers who only carry a high school diploma.
-This is a difference that can grow to up to 78% as their professional career progresses.
+This difference can grow to 78% as their professional career progresses.